Luigi Mangione: Perp walk

-After being transported from Pennsylvania to New York on December 19, Mangione received a highly publicized perp walk, escorted by many heavily armed law enforcement officials and New York City mayor Eric Adams.
+After being transported from Pennsylvania to New York on December 19, 2024, Mangione received a highly publicized perp walk, escorted by many heavily armed law enforcement officials and New York City mayor Eric Adams.
 Stanford Law School professor Robert Weisberg said: "The FBI and NYDA could have transported Mangione discreetly, but they opted for a public show".
 Some legal experts stated that the perp walk was a "blatant and unnecessary attempt at self-promotion".
+Javed Ali, a law professor at the University of Michigan, compared Mangione's perp walk with that of Timothy McVeigh, the perpetrator of the Oklahoma City bombing when he was arrested in 1995 in Perry, Oklahoma.

-Policy director for the Justice Collaboratory at Yale Law School Jorge Camacho said: "In a case like Mangione's, where the suspect has garnered some sympathy and applause from people frustrated with greedy health-care insurance companies, the [perp walk] can backfire".
-Memes in support of Mangione circulated on social media, many of which compared his perp walk to the arrest of Jesus, perp walk scenes from the Superman movies, and Renaissance paintings.
-During Mangione's New York court hearing on December 23, his defense attorney called the perp walk "unnecessary" and "utterly political".
+Policy director for the Justice Collaboratory at Yale Law School Jorge Camacho said: "In a case like Mangione's, where the suspect has garnered some sympathy and applause from people frustrated with greedy health-care insurance companies, the perp walk can backfire".
+Memes in support of Mangione circulated on social media, many of which compared his perp walk to the arrest of Jesus, perp walk scenes from Superman movies, and Renaissance paintings.
+During Mangione's New York court hearing on December 23, 2024, his defense attorney Karen Friedman Agnifilo said the perp walk was the "biggest staged perp walk I've ever seen in my career" and criticized it as "unnecessary" and "utterly political".

 Physical appearance

 Mangione has been noted for his perceived physical attractiveness, and Kara Alaimo, writing for Time, stated that he has become "somewhat of an online sex symbol".

 After Mangione's Manhattan courtroom appearance on December 23, 2024, Maison Margiela trended on Twitter and Threads after social media users misidentified the brand of the burgundy sweater that Mangione was wearing.
-Users later determined that he was wearing a "washable Merino crewneck sweater" from Nordstrom, which social media users nicknamed "Mangione Merino", and quickly sold out.
+It was later determined that he was wearing a "washable Merino crewneck sweater" from Nordstrom, which sold out in one day.
 After his February 2025 court appearance, photographs of Mangione's shackled bare ankles in brown loafers went viral, with the search terms "luigi mangione loafers" and "luigi mangione ankles" spiking by 1,400% and 500%, respectively, on Google.
 In early September 2025, a product featuring an edited and AI-generated image of Mangione modelling a shirt was listed for sale by the Chinese online retailer Shein.
 Shein claimed that the image was provided by a third-party vendor and that it was immediately removed from its site upon discovery.
 An archived listing of the original advert from the Wayback Machine suggests that before its removal, the shirt had completely sold out in all sizes but one.

 Regarding Mangione's online popularity, criminologist Diana Rickard told Women's Wear Daily: "What we see with Mangione is he has quickly become a folk hero and a fashion folk hero".